Free to Summit County Residents

 Call HC3 at 970-668-5703 with any questions or if you are interested in establishing a food scrap collection at your HOA or office.

 Food Scrap Drop Off Locations

 - Get a free collection bucket at the HC3 office (737 Ten Mile Drive, Frisco)

-Collecting food scraps is an easy and important step in reducing our waste and reduce our carbon pollution.
-We can all do it!
-Even better, the compost generated from the process creates a valuable amendment to nourish our soil.
+Collecting food scraps is an easy, important step in reducing our waste and carbon pollution.
+The compost generated from local food scraps creates a valuable amendment to nourish our soil.

 Local Compost Made From Your Food Scraps

 Food scraps are transported to the Summit County Resource Allocation Park (SCRAP), where they are combined with biosolids and wood chips from beetle-killed pine trees.
 In just 13 weeks, the mixture is transformed into compost, a valuable soil amendment.
 Compost not only adds nutrients to your lawn and garden, it helps the soil retain moisture, which is critical in our dry climate.